Here are some tips for managing your live plants from e3garden.

 - Make sure you pick a spot that has enough light and is not cold or drafty.

 - Pick the right size container.
 A 4-6″ pot is what you want.
-We sell 4 inch pots with good drainage that are optimized for this purpose.

 - Fill the container about halfway with media or soil.

 - Gently position the roots and net pot of your plant into the soil (note: do not remove the 2″ plastic pot or the stonewool from around the roots.
 Just put the whole thing into the media).

 - Be sure to cover the top of the plastic pot with media or soil